Tomato Potato Onion Salad

 1/3 cup Olive Oil 1 teaspoon

-1. Boil your potatoes in salted water until barely fork tender, then chill immediately in an ice bath.
-You do not want to over cook your potatoes
+1. Boil your potatoes (sliced into rounds - you can do this before or after you boil your potatoes) until barely fork tender, then chill immediately in an ice bath.
+You do not want to over cook your potatoes.

 2. Slice your tomatoes into wedges